mikemasamvu/MovieRatings/README.md

 **Required Must-have Stories**

+* User can search for movies
+* User can rate a movie
-* User can see list of movies
+* User can view a feed of movies
 * Users can see each movie detail
-* Users can rate a movie
-* User can vi

 **Optional Nice-to-have Stories**

-* User can search for movies
-* User can write a review for a movie
+* Users can login

 ### 2. Screen Archetypes